-The Company has assessed the recoverable amount of its investments in subsidiaries based on a combination of fair value less cost to sell and value-in-use of the investment in subsidiaries using the discounted cash flow ("DCF") method.
+The Company has assessed the recoverable amount of its investments in subsidiaries based on fair value less cost to sell and value-in-use of the investment in subsidiaries using the discounted cash flow ("DCF") method.
 The determination of fair value less cost to sell involves estimation of the underlying fair value of the net assets of the subsidiaries.
 The use of the DCF involves significant judgement in the forecast projection of sales and operating cash flows for the next five years.
 The DCF model also include assumptions on terminal growth rate and weighted average cost of capital ("WACC").
-A small change in the assumptions can have a significant impact on the derived value in use ("VIU") amount of investment in subsidiaries.
+A small change in the assumptions can affect the recoverable amount of investment in subsidiaries determined based on value in use ("VIU") and fair value less cost to sell.